-The mechanism of heat cramps is unknown but they can be caused by dehydration or lack of adequate electrolytes in the diet.
+Heat cramps, while likely not caused by heat alone, are a subcategory of Exercise-Associated Muscle Cramps (EAMC).
+The exact mechanism of muscle cramps in warm environmental conditions is unknown but they can be caused by dehydration or lack of adequate electrolytes in the diet.
 Although muscle cramping is not a cause of sudden death, it can be confused with a more serious condition, exertional sickling (cramps with no palpable muscle contraction).

 Heat cramps are painful involuntary cramping often in the legs, arms, or abdomen with muscle contraction that can easily felt.
 Heat cramps usually occur in the preseason conditioning phase when the body is not properly conditioned and more subject to fatigue.
 Heat cramps can easily be treated with rest, stretching the muscle, and rehydration of fluid and electrolytes.